ntclark/PostScript/Readme.md

 Is there a point to using up space in every file name in the sources for any reason ?
 Especially when it's apparently some kind of problem to actually name a file for it's relevance ?

-Don't get me started on that incredibly lazy practice of putting "main" at the bottom of a file, just so you don't have to create a header for all the artifacts main might use!
-That is a glaring indication of not only a lazy individual, but also one who could not care less about understanding structure and organization.
-I'm going to bet you that this person will repeat a declaration in some other source file when they finally want to expand; then, there we go, the system is falling apart even when only two source files comprise it.

-Yes, a hundred times yes, it is best to follow the common sense strategy for **every** situation, 1 file in the system, or 1000 files.
-There is no excuse for shortcuts, do it right every time and every place.

 In the overall culture of Open Source, I see that 1) the growth and enhancement of tools *cannot* be leveraged by the community, and 2) (among others) structure and organization are stagnant.
 Why ?

 - People have the sources local and changes in the repository can't be immediately seen by them
     - Too effing bad.
-The masses need to learn how to use diff engines ( my favorite is Beyond Compare by Scooter Software) - up until that time whenever repository technology gets better
+The masses need to learn how to use diff engines - up until that time whenever repository technology gets better
-        - The repository technology is **not going** to get better.
+        - Oops, the repository technology is **not going** to get better.
 It is already too difficult and error prone.
-The masses will have to take responsibility for proper merging on their own, and at the same time one and only one owner of the repository must be responsible for it
+The masses will have to take responsibility for proper merging on their own, and at the same time one and only one owner of the repository must be responsible for it.
+Where are you original authors ?
+You gave birth to something, then loose all interest in it
 - The systems are badly structured and/or architected.
-    - In the past systems were built without dynamically loaded component parts ('.dlls, etc) so there are usually way more sources a contributor may have to deal with even when only interested in a specific area. because there **AREN'T** any specific area(s)
+    - In the past systems were built without dynamically loaded component parts ('.dlls, etc) so there are usually way more sources a contributor may have to deal with even when only interested in a specific area.
+Well, probably because there **AREN'T** any specific area(s)
-    - It is way past time the big Open Source systems need to be re-architected in a big way.It is the job of a single individual who needs to take the reins and get this done.
+    - It is way past time the big Open Source systems need to be re-architected in a substantial way.It is the job of a single individual who needs to take the reins and get this done.
 It *should* be the original author, and I mean the ONE author.
-I should not have to say this but it's true, most "original authors" don't really give a shit about their child, if they did, they'd have already refactored/rearchitected it.
+I should not have to say this but it's true, most "original authors" don't really give a shit about their child, if they did, they'd have already refactored/rearchitected it - kept it up with the times.
-    - Also, don't give me any shit about these system being too big for one person, that's only because they are so sloppy, disorganized, and poorly architected that any one person would have a hard time getting their head around it.
+    - Also, don't give me any shit about these system being too big for one person, that's only because they are so sloppy, disorganized, and poorly architected so that any one person would have a hard time getting their head around it.
 Too bad, it needs to be done, and by one person.
-In a non-architected system, multi-person teams are bullshit until such time as the system is properly architected.
+In a non-architected, total chaos system, multi-person teams are bullshit until such time as the system is properly architected.
 - Any of a plethora of technology aspects that are out pacing the original sources
     - Adapt the sources and do it now
 - The insistence on multi-platform operability is a pipe dream
-    - If the target platform poses significant impacts on the sources - someone fix the effing target platform.
+    - If some target platform poses significant impacts on the sources - someone fix the effing target platform.
         - The needs of the many outweigh the needs of the few

 The fact that contemporary technologies weren't implemented in the past SHOULD NEVER hold an Open Source system back.